 economic agents do not pursue any constrained maximisation; instead, they aim to achieve specific target stock-flow norms;

-money is endogenously created by the banking sector (and the State);
+money is endogenously created by the banking sector (and the state);

 in the goods market, aggregate supply tends to adjust to demand in in the long run, rather than the other way around;

-domestic and cross-area portfolio investment decisions are based on Tobinesque principles,.
+domestic and cross-area portfolio investment decisions are based on Tobinesque principles following wealth or adding-up constraints (Tobin 1969, Godley and Lavoie 2012; see appendix A.7).

-In theory, SFC behavioural equations can be based on any theoretical framework.
-Notably, despite their focus on cost optimality, most CGE models are also flow consistent, although they lack the dynamic aspect of SFC models.
+In theory, SFC behavioural equations, like CGE models, can be based on any theoretical framework.
+Notably, despite their focus on cost optimality, most CGE models are also flow consistent, although they lack the dynamic aspect and stock consistency of SFC models.
 Additionally, unlike SFC models, CGE models usually concentrate on the real economy and exclude the financial sector.
 While SFC models are often aggregative, they can also be explicitly microfounded by deriving the emerging behaviour of aggregate variables from the interaction of heterogeneous agents (AB-SFC) (Caiani et al. 2016) or disaggregated by explicitly considering the IO structure of the production sector (IO-SFC) (Berg et al. 2015).

 SFC analysis is particularly well suited to capture the dynamic interactions between the economy and the environment (Dafermos et al. 2017, 2018), as similar theoretical models are already widespread in the natural sciences in the form of system dynamics models.
 SFC models offer a promising alternative to standard neoclassical tools (such as CGE models) for analysing the institutional interaction between the economy and the ecosystem.
 However, there have been few applications of such models to test and compare CE practices, with the only exception being Veronese Passarella (2022).
 One reason for this is that standard SFC models only consider aggregate output and overlook the vertical interdependencies between different industries.

 Nevertheless, some hybrid IO-SFC models have been developed in recent years (Berg et al. 2015, Valdecantos and Valentini 2017) that can be used to model the transition towards a CE system.
-The remainder of this is based on the prototype IO-SFC model developed by Veronese Passarella (2022), which is used to test a simple CE experiment in a single-area economy.
+The remainder of this deliverable is based on the prototype IO-SFC model developed by Veronese Passarella (2022), which is used to test a simple CE experiment in a single-area economy.

-[] A benchmark IO-SFC model: main features
+[5] A Benchmark IO-SFC Model: Main Features

 Although IO-SFC models are still uncommon in macroeconomics and ecological economics, progress has been made in recent years.
 Veronese Passarella (2022) has transformed a standard aggregative SFC model (based on Godley and Lavoie 2007) into a meso-founded model that incorporates the endogenous creation of both fiat money and bank money.
-This model also features market prices adjusting to Sraffa-like reproduction prices, and they disaggregate the economy both vertically (social sectors) and horizontally (production industries).
+This model also features market prices adjusting to Sraffa-like reproduction prices under the equilibrium assumption of uniform profitability, and they disaggregate the economy both vertically (social sectors) and horizontally (production industries).
 Both models share the same theoretical assumptions and analytical structure.
 The main feature of the model presented here is that it extends the analysis of the impact of CE-oriented practices and policies to a two-area economy, explicitly considering the effects of international trade and cross-border portfolio investments.
 In this section, we present the main features of the model.
 The complete set of accounting identities, equilibrium conditions, and behavioural equations is provided in the Appendix.

-[.1] Economic and financial block
+[5.1] Economic and Financial Block